Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- On the glass, the 76ers are second in the NBA, allowing 41.2 rebounds per game.
+- On defense, the 76ers have allowed 110.9 points per contest, which is third-best in the league.

-- The 76ers are the sixth-ranked team in the league, giving up 24.2 assists per game.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the NBA.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.
+- Giving up 24.2 assists per game, the 76ers are the sixth-ranked team in the league.

+- Looking at 3-pointers, the 76ers are fifth in the league, allowing 11.6 makes per contest.

 Jaylen Brown vs. the 76ers